King's Manor, Southwark: Earliest beginnings: The 'Abbot of Bermondsey's manor of Southwark'

 The mansion is shown on the 'Lancaster Plan' of 1543 and there called De manor place.
 In any case Henry seems to have lost interest in the project before his death in 1547.
 From 1545 until 1551 it was the Mint, supplementing the main mint at the Tower of London.
 This part of the borough is still called 'the Mint'.
 These manors belonged to the king for only fourteen and twelve years respectively, as in 1550 the City acquired both of the properties.
 The building then reverted to being a royal mansion; in 1554 Queen Mary I stayed overnight with her new husband King Philip II of Spain as part of their progress to London.
 In 1556 she granted it to the Archbishop of York for his London house, but it was soon leased out in parts for income.
 Unfortunately, although the park behind it and various buildings at its lodge or gatehouse were transferred to the City the mansion and garden were retained by the king; this curtilage might be what is delineated by the semi-circular line around the building in the 'Lancaster Plan'.
 These had been specifically excluded from the City's jurisdiction by clauses in the charter.
 This allowed it to become a haunt and refuge for undesirable persons and activities (see Alsatia).
-So notorious a place did it become that it was included in an Act of 1697 to allow the Sheriff a power of 'posse comitatus' (a writ to raise an armed group) and enter into it to evict its inhabitants.
-However, it reverted to its bad ways and another, specific, Act of 1723 was required to clear it out for good.
+So notorious a place did it become that it was included in the Escape of Debtors, etc. Act 1696 (8 & 9 Will.
+3. c.
+27) to allow the sheriff a power of 'posse comitatus' (a writ to raise an armed group) and enter into it to evict its inhabitants.
+However, it reverted to its bad ways and another, specific act, The Mint in Southwark Act 1722 (9 Geo.
+1. c.
+28) was required to clear it out for good.
 The City's jurisdiction was now complete.